penn-wonderlab/penn-wonderlab.github.io/_posts/2017-12-1-participatory-design-primer.md

 ### Overview

 Designers need to consider the following factors in Participatory Design processes.
-To illustrate the overall process, here I use [our ongoing DiscoW project](https://cligr.github.io/projects/discow.html) as an example.
+To illustrate the overall process, here I use [our ongoing IdeaMagnets project](https://colig.github.io/projects/idea-magnets.html) as an example.

 1. *Project goal*: To develop a web annotation tool that can foster progressive inquiry in science classes
 2. *Principle*: The tool design process is carried out closely with teachers so that they can participate in decision-making during the design process.
 Teachers are invited to contribute to and expand upon current design ideas based on student learning in their classrooms.